stephenberry/glaze/docs/security.md

 ## Converting Untrusted Binary to JSON

-`glz::beve_to_json`, `glz::cbor_to_json`, `glz::bson_to_json`, `glz::eetf_to_json`, and `glz::jsonb_to_json` turn a document you received into JSON text.
-Their input is someone else's bytes, so a few of the writer's defaults do not apply.
+`glz::beve_to_json`, `glz::cbor_to_json`, `glz::bson_to_json`, `glz::eetf_to_json`, and `glz::jsonb_to_json` convert a document you received into JSON text.

-Every one of these formats allows a control character (0x00 to 0x1F) inside a string, and JSON does not.
-Most have a two-character escape and pass through normally, but the rest cannot be written without a Unicode escape.
-Rather than emit bytes that will not re-parse, the conversion fails with `error_code::invalid_control_character`.
+### Control Characters in Decoded Strings

+BEVE, CBOR, BSON, and EETF all allow control characters (0x00–1F) inside a string.
+JSON does not.
+A hostile or corrupt payload can therefore contain bytes that have no JSON representation, and writing them anyway produces a document that strict parsers reject.

+Escaping them as `\uXXXX` is valid JSON, but it has a consequence worth knowing: every parser then accepts the result, so a NUL in the payload reaches whatever consumes the JSON.
+Embedded nulls can truncate C strings, split log lines, and cause two systems to disagree about where a value ends.

+#### How Glaze Protects Against This

+The conversion fails instead.
+Control characters with no short escape produce `error_code::invalid_control_character`, so you get a signal rather than a document that is malformed or that quietly carries nulls onward.

 ```cpp
 // a BEVE string holding a 0x01 byte